AlexFangSW/personal_blog/backend/README.md

 - CRUD for user table, directly operates on the database.

 ## TODO
-- Remove unecessary pointer return
+- Better error handling for sync tool